This is the full version of the article. Click here to return to the blog's home page.

 Congestion is already happening on some open trails.
 The video below shows the parking area at Catherine Creek, a popular trail east of the town of Bingen, Washington, on Saturday, January 13.

 Funding is the major question facing rebuilding of the trail system.
-There is a lot of uncertainty at the current time.
+There are many questions and few answers at the current time.
 There was discussion on what sources to pursue today: volunteers, crowdfunding, emergency funding sources within the Forest Service, and other sources not yet on the radar such as sponsorships or grants.
 While there are many ideas, very little is known on what will be available yet.
 There is approximately one million dollars in an account from unspent Northwest Forest Pass fees, but the entire sum could easily be spent just on a portion of the work needed on the Eagle Creek Trail alone.
 The Forest Service has asked for additional funding to help with trail repair and to increase capacity, but only a portion of the amount requested has been awarded.
 Due to issues with the Federal Lands Recreation Enhancement Act, fees the agency charges can only be used at nine designated sites on the Oregon side of the Columbia Gorge where the fees are collected.
 This restriction prevents fee dollars from being put to work at other parts of the burned area, so a different funding source must be found to repair those trails.
 Establishing new fees is a lengthy process, and can't be completed in the timeframe needed to do the repair work.

 Several working groups were formed to divide up the recovery effort.
 Steve Kruger will lead volunteer efforts and the near-term response.
 Jaime English and Ryan Ojerio will work on planning, Roberta Cobb will represent nonprofits in organizing volunteer work crews, and Tom Kloster will work with Rachel Pawlitz of the Forest Service on communications.
 The next meeting will happen in January 2018.